 b.
 Use Reprise for a repeat of part of the chorus of the song.
-If an entire chorus of the song is repeated, label the first statement Chorus 1 and the second statement Chorus 2

-12. Measure numbers
+If an entire chorus of the song is repeated, label the first statement Chorus 1 and the second statement Chorus 2.
+12. Measure numbers a.

-- a.
 Number every measure, starting with the first full measure.
-Place the measure number above the treble staff and immediately following the bar line, except for the first measure of each system, where the measure number is placed above the treble staff and immediately after the key signature. - b.
-For the first measure, or any measure with a key signature and/or meter signature, place the number of the measure above the treble staff immediately after the meter signature. - c.
-Use 10-point regular fixed size Times New Roman type for all measure numbers.
+Place the measure number above the treble staff and immediately following the bar line, except for the first measure of each system, where the measure number is placed above the treble staff and immediately after the key signature.

+b.
+For the first measure, or any measure with a key signature and/or meter signature, place the number of the measure above the treble staff immediately after the meter signature.